ollipaust/eed0fac8-307c-4ca1-ada0-0208f20bd75b/README.md

 ## Development

-*Before running dev, make sure you have created a .env file installed the peer dependencies via NPM!*
+*Before running dev, make sure you have created a .env file in the root directory and installed the peer dependencies via NPM!*

 ## Environment Variables